 The School Improvement Committee consisted of the 7 executive team members, the 2 staff Board representatives and 4 other teachers, from across teaching teams, who volunteered to be on the committee making it a group of 12 for 2018.

 To ensure school improvement is seen as a normal part of the school’s ongoing learning and work, the meeting schedule for each term in 2018 saw 2 School Improvement Committee meetings and 2 staff meetings scheduled.
 Every Board meeting had a standing item on school improvement where the progress against each of the school’s priorities was discussed.
 The on improvement in board meetings for 2018 was the community articulation of Turner’s approach to personalising learning for every child.
 At every Board and P&C meeting the principal presented a written and verbal report that included a standing item on school improvement.
 Each term a number of newsletters had a featured column on school improvement, providing families the details of the actions within each of the two priorities and the impact of our work.
 Throughout the year we held teacher, parent and student forums to discuss aspects of our school improvement focus.
-Our student forums provide our students with the opportunity to give feedback and ideas.
-In 2018 the school introduced termly podcasts which further communicated our improvement agenda through the voice of the school improvement committee, students and a highly successful final podcast presented by 3 parent representatives.
+Our student forums provided our students with the opportunity to give feedback and ideas.
+In 2018, the school introduced termly podcasts, which further communicated our improvement agenda through the voice of the school improvement committee, students and a highly successful final podcast presented by 3 parent representatives.

 The School Improvement Committee developed Theories of Action for each of the priorities on A2 coloured posters to present them in a bold and simple format for staff, students and parents to engage with.
-The posters are across the school and the Strategic Plan is available on the school website and were reflected against at regular times across the year.
+The posters are across the school and the Strategic Plan is available on the school website, and were reflected against at regular times across the year.

 The data drawn upon for this report includes a mix of both qualitative and quantitative data generated from the system and the school.